 A lively dip for tortilla chips, served with your favorite kind of margarita, this salsa is also a flavorful topping for tacos and tostadas.
 Any unused portion can be stored in an airtight container in the refrigerator, where it will keep for two to three days.

-Roasting chile peppers (optional): If you can think of it ahead of time, roasting chile peppers is easy to do in an oven, or better yet, a toaster oven (perfect for the compact size, unless you’re doing many at a time).
+If you can think of it ahead of time, roasting chili peppers is easy to do in an oven, or better yet, a toaster oven (perfect for the compact size, unless you’re doing many at a time).

-2 Transfer the chiles to a paper bag, close it shut, and let sit for 15 or 20 minutes.
+2 Transfer the chilis to a paper bag, close it shut, and let sit for 15 or 20 minutes.

 3 Slip off the skins, remove the seeds, and finely chop.
 Make sure to protect your hands and eyes, especially when working with very hot chiles.